 - If you have already had prior spiritual healing experience and qualifications, and have indicated on the Provisional Healer application form that you wish to be accepted as a Registered Spiritual Healer, skip to step 10 below.

 - Once the police vetting process is completed and the Board has accepted the information provided on your application form, you will become a Provisional Spiritual Healer until the remaining graduation criteria are passed.
-Upon payment of your annual practising fee of $15, we will send you a Provisional Spiritual Healer Practising Certificate.
+Upon payment of your annual practising fee of $30 (which covers your Public Liability insurance), we will send you a Provisional Spiritual Healer Practising Certificate.